flori4nk/VelocityAutoReconnect/README.md

 * Default: true
 * Description: Whether VelocityAutoReconnect should check if a server responds to pings before trying to connect a player to it.

+**ping-worldloaded-check**
+* Default: true
+* Description: Whether VelocityAutoReconnect should prevent the flood of "Connecting name to server" messages during the "Preparing spawn area" phase of your lobby / main server loading by checking if the server is able to establish a connection.

 **bypasscheck** (>=1.3.0)
 * Default: false
 * Description: Whether VelocityAutoReconnect should not reconnect players with the ``velocityautoreconnect.bypass`` permission.